eat-waffles-more/eat-waffles-more/README.md

 In addition to providing unblocked access and optimizing for all devices, Waffles is dedicated to making sure that your time on our site is stress-free and enjoyable.
 We understand that life can be busy, and sometimes you just need a quick break from the everyday hustle and bustle.
 That’s why we’ve worked hard to eliminate any unnecessary distractions on our platform.
 When you visit Waffles, you’ll find an easy-to-navigate layout that makes finding your favorite games, videos, and content quick and simple.

 We also value your time, which is why we’ve minimized loading times and optimized our site for maximum speed.
 Whether you’re streaming a video or playing a game, we want your experience to be seamless.
 No one wants to deal with buffering or long waits, and at Waffles, we make sure that’s never a problem.

-#### Release date of Waffles
-Waffles will release september 1st 2025, with over 1000 games WOW!

 #### The Waffles Community